filmhubhq/filmhubhq.github.io/jobs/_posts/2021-04-19-video-engineer.md

     - '27-4012.00 Broadcast Technicians'
     - '27-4014.00 Sound Engineering Technicians'
     - '27-4099.00 Media and Communication Equipment Workers, All Other'
-breadcrumb:
-  - name: Home
-    href: /
-  - name: Jobs
-    href: /jobs
-  - name: Video Engineer (DevOps)
 ---
 Administer and tune the Filmhub cloud technology to configure, package and transfer TV and movie deliverables to Video Streaming Platforms.

 To accomplish this, you are familiar with tools and concepts such as

 * AWS services
 * Video transcoding, FFmpeg, Mediainfo